Atle Vårvik

 Atle Vårvik (born 12 December 1965) is a social entrepreneur and former speed skater.

-Vårvik started MOT in 1994 and has in the period 1994-2020 created MOT’s concept and brand profile that is today working on strengthening youth’s life, awareness, robustness and courage on four continents.
+Vårvik started MOT in 1994 and has, in the period 1994-2020 created MOT’s concept and brand profile that is today working on strengthening youth’s life, awareness, robustness, and courage on four continents.

-Vårvik is a former Norwegian Champion, Olympic participant and one of the world’s best speed skaters.
+Vårvik is a former Norwegian champion, Olympic participant, and one of the world’s best speed skaters.
 He shocked the entire speed skating world with the aerodynamic “Donald Duck suit”.

-With no significant higher education, he is established as an entrepreneur within leader development, as mentor and coach within business, top athletics and public sector.
+With no significant higher education, he is established as an entrepreneur within leader development, as a mentor and coach within business, top athletics, and the public sector.

 In 2015, Vårvik received the Honorary Award from the Norwegian Confederation of Sports for his work with MOT, and in 2014, he got one of Norway’s greatest leadership and value awards – the Reitan Group’s “Årets Ladejarl”.

 Biography

-Atle Vårvik is married to Sigrun and together they have two sons, Kristian (1992) and Johann (1995).
+Atle Vårvik is married to Sigrun, and together they have two sons, Kristian (1992) and Johann (1995).

-Vårvik is passionate about strengthening youths’ values, robustness and courage.
+Vårvik is passionate about strengthening youths’ values, robustness, and courage.
 He works for warmer and safer local communities and societies and preventing social problems.
 His big passion has always been the Human being, Life and Performance groups.

 Vårvik is a social entrepreneur that moves quickly from plan to implementation.
-He is result and action oriented.
-He creates systems that prevent social problems through strengthening peoples’ values, attitude, quality of life and feeling of mastery.
+He is results- and action-oriented.
+He creates systems that prevent social problems through strengthening people's values, attitude, quality of life, and feeling of mastery.
 He has been passionate about life and developing people since he was a young boy.
-Since 1977, he has been doing research on why crime and why some people ruin their own lives, others' lives and the society.
+Since 1977, he has been doing research on why crime and why some people ruin their own lives, others' lives, and the society.

 Vårvik has a professional background as real estate agent.
 He also had part in the arrangement of the 1997 Nordic World Ski Championships.
-He has since leaving the charity MOT in 2020, established the concept “Positive leadership” were the main programme was “Courage to lead”.
+He has since leaving the charity MOT in 2020, established the concept “Positive leadership” were the main program was “Courage to lead”.

 In 2005, Atle vas a “Minister” in the “P1-Government”.
-NRK (Norwegian Broadcasting) gathered a representative from each county in Norway, who were nominated by the listeners and Atle represented the county “Sør-Trøndelag”.
+NRK (Norwegian Broadcasting) gathered a representative from each county in Norway, who were nominated by the listeners, and Atle represented the county “Sør-Trøndelag”.
 The P1-Government made a manifest that was handed over to the Norwegian Government.
 The manifest looked at Norway 100 years ahead, how Norway would look and what challenges Norway would meet in 100 years and how they could be solved.
-The vision was: “A courageous Norway – light, playful and awake”.
+The vision was: “A courageous Norway – light, playful, and awake”.

 MOT

 Vårvik had the idea to MOT and was MOT’s principal founder and creator.
-He is the main architect behind MOT's philosophy, programmes, culture, concept and brand profile, and the organisations MOT Norway and MOT Foundation.
+He is the main architect behind MOT's philosophy, programs, culture, concept, and brand profile, and the organizations MOT Norway and MOT Foundation.
 Vårvik has been the top leader of MOT in the period 1994-2020.

-MOT is about developing youth's robustness and quality of life, and about strengthening people's awareness and courage – courage to live, courage to care and courage to say no. MOT was founded to prevent crime and social society problems.
+MOT is about developing youth's robustness and quality of life and about strengthening people's awareness and courage – courage to live, courage to care, and courage to say no. MOT was founded to prevent crime and social society problems.